SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 |Available                      |Can supposedly lose tracking with rapid motion|
 |Smooth                         |Insufficient testing                          |

-`Comment: Insufficient testing for a accurate description, but cannot compete with BNO085.`
+`Comment: Insufficient testing for an accurate description, but it cannot compete with the BNO085..`

 ---
 ## MPU9250